Vision of the Northeast Asia Reconciliation Initiative

 The second Forum was held in Nagasaki, Japan in April 2015, growing to over 50 participants.
 A powerful impact was made meeting in the 70th anniversary year of the U.S. atomic bomb drop and beginning of Korean peninsula division, and the 150th anniversary year of the discovery of Japan’s persecuted “hidden Christians.”
 Through a moving pilgrimage of pain and hope into Nagasaki, these stories richly informed the relational and theological engagements.
 Adding strength to the Forum’s public witness was two one-day theological symposiums on peacemaking which followed, respectively, in Nagasaki (at the atomic bomb museum) and a week later in Tokyo (at Aoyama Gakuin University).
 The two symposiums create a platform to influence Japanese society and church at a time of rising Japanese nationalism.
 The third Forum was held in Hong Kong in 2016 with 55 participants.
 The 2016 pilgrimage took the participants together to Macau to learn the story of the roots of Christianity in all of Northeast Asia.
 In 2017 80 participants gathered for five days on Jeju Island, South Korea.
 A deep impression was made in pilgrimage to the sites of the Gangjeong naval base, St. Francis Peace Center, and “4.3” memorial to the deaths of many civilians from 1945-1952 on the island.

 Goals of the Initiative

 To strengthen leadership for God’s ministry of reconciliation in Northeast Asia through a fresh space of learning and community.

-To teach and learn together within a framework that is theological, contextual, and practical—including worship, Scriptural reflection, and a pilgrimage of pain and hope in Jeju Island.
+To teach and learn together within a framework that is theological, contextual, and practical—including worship, Scriptural reflection, and a pilgrimage of pain and hope in Nagasaki.

 To engage key areas of contextual challenge in the region.